 Mick/Michael Daysh fluted with most of the above.
 It is always good to find someone who plays a real musical instrument – more colours on the palette.
 Mick still flutes, but nowadays he also writes songs and sings, with guitar or keyboard and a band.
 Mick also plays with electro-acoustic classical guitarist Chris Nash.

 Chris Nash went on from Prices to take a music degree and to record instrumental music with Andy Sandham.
 He has also performed regularly in folk, rock and jazz bands.
 He currently partakes of an instrumental guitar duet, ‘Nash and Thompson’, playing jazz, acoustic and classical pieces (https://soundcloud.com/search?q=nash%20and%20thompson

-Paul Gateshill, Ivor and Kevan Bundell, Chris Nash, Michael Daysh, Nick Kahn and Nick Manley have also become regular performers at Tanglefest.
-This is an annual Summer Garden Party and Concert event which happens at my place in Curdridge.
-2020’s date is yet to be fixed, but please send me an e-mail if you’d like to be invited.
+Paul Gateshill, Ivor and Kevan Bundell, Chris Nash, Michael Daysh, Nick Kahn and Nick Manley are now regular performers at Tanglefest – an annual Summer Garden Party and Concert event which happens at my place in Curdridge.
+2020’s Tanglefest was cancelled, but we created a Youtube version instead.
+We may have to do the same this year.
+Please send me an e-mail if you’d like to know the link or to be invited for the future.
 All old friends/acquaintances/Priceans and everyone else are very welcome.